 - squeeze of lemon- optional

 - Bring 1 cup of water to a simmer in a small pot.
-Turn the heat off and add the violets to the pot, stir, and let stand for 24 hours on the kitchen counter.
+Turn the heat off and add the violets to the pot, stir, and let cool. cover with a kitchen towel and let stand for 24 hours on the kitchen counter.
 Strain the violet infused water through a fine mesh sieve, gently pressing any additional liquid from the violets.
 Return strained violette water to the same pot or to a bain marie.
 Add sugar.
 For every cup of liquid yielded, add 1 1 /2 – 2 cups of sugar.

-- Stir sugar over a bain marie or in the same pot over very low heat until the sugar dissolves.
+- Stir sugar over a bain marie or in the same pot over very low heat, just until the sugar dissolves.

 - DO NOT SIMMER or BOIL as you will lose the gorgeous color of the violets.
 Just warm enough to dissolve the sugar.
 You should have a beautiful cool blue hued syrup.